 Lessons from Plain Text

-Written at 2024-10-10
+Written at 2024-10-10 - Updated at 2024-10-13

 When you interact with a text file using an editor, what you see doesn’t necessarily reflect the data stored in the file.
 Sure, the contents of plain text files are byte codes encoded in formats like ASCII, UTF8, or UTF16, and these byte codes are the ultimate source of truth.
 But in the end, it’s still your text editor that chooses how to interpret and represent that ultimate source of truth - binary codes into something recognizable to you.
 This means that two different files could look the same, or the same file might appear differently depending on the editor(s) you use.